All About Anthropologists and Archeologists

 - Research Archaeologist

-In 2016, there was an estimated number of 7,600 jobs in the United States for Anthropologist or Archeologist.
+There were about 7,600 jobs for Anthropologist or Archeologist in 2016 (in the United States).
 New jobs are being produced at a rate of 3.9% which is below the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Anthropologist or Archeologist by 2026.
-The BLS estimates 700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.

 The states with the most job growth for Anthropologist or Archeologist are Washington, Nebraska, and Utah.
 Watch out if you plan on working in Pennsylvania, Wyoming, or West Virginia.
 These states have the worst job growth for this type of profession.